 How to save money when moving house

-Here at Chappells Removals, we have over 40 years’ experience of successfully managing and executing moves, and over these years, we’ve seen where you can make the most effective cut backs, should you choose to carry out the removal yourself.
+Here at Chappell's Removals & Storage, we have over 40 years’ experience of successfully managing and executing moves and over these years, we’ve seen where you can make the most effective cutbacks, should you choose to carry out the removal yourself.

-Be ruthless and de-clutter your house!
+Be ruthless and declutter your house!
 There’s no point in taking things with you that you haven’t used or looked at in months.
-Consider it as an opportunity to have a good sort out so you can be ready to make a fresh start in your new home – plus the less possessions you have the cheaper and easier it should be to move.
+Consider it as an opportunity to have a good sort out so you can be ready to make a fresh start in your new home – plus the fewer possessions you have the cheaper and easier it should be to move.

 If you find you have a collection of things you don’t want to keep but that are still in good condition, try and sell them on and put the money you make towards the removals fees.